How do I import from EndNote?

 It may be necessary, with older EndNote libraries, to convert figures to attachments before you export to a RIS file.
 This is done by going to the References menu > Figure and selecting “Convert Figures to File Attachments…”

 - If you wish to export a subset of your EndNote library, select the entries you wish to export.

-- This is important: Zotero will look for file attachments in a directory relative to the RIS file you are exporting now.
-If this file is located in the wrong place during import into Zotero, file attachments will not be imported.
+- This is important!
+Zotero will look for file attachments in a directory relative to the location of the exported XML file.
+If you save this file in the wrong spot, file attachments won't be included when you import into Zotero.

 - Click “Save”.